beorn7/histogram_experiments/README.md

   for a resolution of 20.
 With the high resolution of 100, it is about the same for the ingester dataset and about 5% worse for the querier dataset.
 Thus, there is no clear winner, but the triple delta encoding seems to generally fare better.
-Since the triple delta encoding is also chepare during ingestion (and all data is ingested once but most likely read less than once on average), I'm inclined to pick triple delta encoding for now.
+Since the triple delta encoding is also cheaper during ingestion (and all data is ingested once but most likely read less than once on average), I'm inclined to pick triple delta encoding for now.
 - Bucketing for the varbit encoding: The simulations have calculated ideal bit